mtconnect/cbm-gateway/README.md

           bundle install

 3. Configure the gateway

   * Open config/device_data.yaml in any text editor
-    * Edit device name and values to provide starting values for the
+    * Edit device name and values to provide starting values for each device
   * Open config/agents.yaml in any text editor
     * Add one line per device you want to collect information from
   * Open bin/start_gateway.sh in any text editor
     * Edit the paths to correspond to the location of the cbm-gateway on your machine

-4. Make sure that the agent is configured to listen on port 7979
+4. The CBM Gateway will listen on port 7979.
+Update the MTConnect Agent config files.
+  * Put the following under the adapter section:

+          cbm {
+              Device = <insert device name>
+              Host = <insert CBM Gateway host name>
+              Port = 7979
+            }

 5. Start the gateway

   * Run bin/start_gateway.sh